INVITATION TO PARTICIPATE, RUN SESSIONS AND PRESENT

 To submit a Pecha Kucha we ask for a 300 word abstract giving us an overview of your presentation.

-To participate and enjoy the day … just register!
-Registration will open March 15, 2018 on our website.
+To participate and enjoy the day … just REGISTER!

 Dr Michał Głowacki